BiglySoftware/BiglyBT-plugin-autopilot/readme.txt

 (NEW) Remove when complete:
 ------------------------------------
-When enabled, the torrent entry will automatically be removed from Azureus when seeding is completed.
+When enabled, the torrent entry will automatically be removed from BiglyBT when seeding is completed.
 Disabled by default.

 (NEW) and delete torrent file:
 ------------------------------------